StefanSchroeder/Gxsm3-book/docs/02_Gxsm-3.0-Preface.md

 created -- No results yet, but it all looks promising.\
 Golden, Colorado USA, February 2, 2003 Percy Zahl

-*... and Signal Ranger in daily data production!*
+*...
+GXSM-2 and Signal Ranger in daily data production!*

-It's a rainy Sunday, and the  manual is going to be revised to the version.
+It's a rainy Sunday, and the GXSM manual is going to be revised to the GXSM-2 version.
 The Signal Ranger documentation part is to be started ... but the Signal Ranger boards (SR-STD and SR-SP2) are now both supported -- thanks to SoftDB for the friendly loan of the STD board!

 Also I'm happy to say, the SR does a really good job in our lab as second/spare and testing DSP subsystem.
 The analog performance (noise